 Nursing Home Self Neglect Attorneys in Dallas

-Residents Suffering from Self Neglect in a Nursing Home
+Representation for Residents Suffering from Self Neglect in a Nursing Home

 Nursing home abuse can take on a myriad of forms - financial, physical, emotional or even sexual.
 It can be as subtle as a demeaning manner of speech or as overt as the bruising and breaking of skin.
 But when an individual fails to take care of him or herself due to diminished capacity, and begins to suffer as a result, it may be an instance of self-neglect.
 While not often discussed, self-neglect makes up the highest percentage of nursing home abuse reports nationwide.
 If you have a loved one that is currently suffering in a Texas care facility, give the understanding Dallas nursing home lawyers at The Law Office of WT Johnson a call today.
 We have handled nursing home abuse cases throughout the greater Dallas area and we understand the difficult questions that accompany cases of self-neglect.

 Call Today and Schedule a Free Case Consultation

 No matter how the situation may have arisen, self-neglect can still constitute a level of abuse in the state of Texas.
 Nursing homes are required to report patterns of self-neglect to their superiors and by extension, the immediate family.
 Failure to do so can result in serious health issues over time.
 Some of warning signs to consider whenever you visit your loved one: